Apple has confirmed that it will be introducing new iMacs in 2017 with spec bumps that will make them even more attractive to pro users.

 While the high end pro iMac may use these Xeon processors, it seems likely that the rest of the line will continue to use i5 and i7 processors.
 There is some expectation that these will include the Intel i7-7700 (also Kaby Lake).
 Tom's Hardware got hold of a pre-release sample of that chip, and naturally they promptly overclocked it and put it through rigorous speed tests.

 Those speed tests found that the i7-7700 (or rather the i7-7700K - the K in the name denoting that the clock multiplier has been unlocked to allow for overclocking) was capable of 4.2GHz under normal circumstances, and 4.8GHz when overclocked.
-Serious speed which, as BGR observes, would give the new iMac bragging rights over the rival Surface Studio, launched before the relevant Kaby Lake chips became available.
+Serious speed, BGR observes.
+But unfortunately, for Apple, the Surface Studio launched with Kaby Lake chips in May 2017, so Apple won't have any bragging rights there.

 Back in October 2016, the US retailer Best Buy leaked a listing for a new iMac, and it had a Kaby Lake chipset - a "7th Gen Intel Core i7 processor".